Hans Urs von Balthasar: Society of Jesus

-Though a practicing Catholic, with "untroubled faith" and "devotion to our Lady," von Balthasar had remained largely uninterested in theology and spirituality until his university years.
-At the University of Vienna—where atheism was prevalent—he was influenced in his religious thinking by Professor Hans Eibl and, more decisively, his friend Rudolf Allers, a convert to Catholicism.
-While studying in Berlin, too, he heard lectures by the theologian Romano Guardini.
+Though a practicing Catholic, with "untroubled faith" and "devotion to our Lady", Balthasar had remained largely uninterested in theology and spirituality until his university years.
+At the University of Vienna—where atheism was prevalent—he was influenced in his religious thinking by Hans Eibl and, more decisively, his friend Rudolf Allers, a convert to Catholicism.
+While studying in Berlin, he also heard lectures by the theologian Romano Guardini.

-In 1929, von Balthasar attended a retreat for students in Wyhlen, Germany, and sensed what he believed to be a sudden call to follow Jesus Christ:Even today [in 1959], after thirty years, I could still find again the tree on the lost path in the Black Forest, not far from Basel, under which I was struck as if by lightning....
+In 1929, Balthasar attended a retreat for students in Wyhlen, Germany, and sensed what he believed to be a sudden call to follow Jesus Christ:Even today [in 1959], after thirty years, I could still find again the tree on the lost path in the Black Forest, not far from Basel, under which I was struck as if by lightning....
 [I]t was neither theology nor the priesthood that, at that moment, appeared in a flash before my mind; it was this alone: You have nothing to choose; you are called.
 You will not serve; another will use you.
 You have no plans to make; you are only a small little tile in a mosaic that has long been ready.
-I needed only to "leave everything and follow," without making plans, without wishes or ideas: I needed only to stand there and wait and see what I would be used for—and so it happened.He understood this experience as having been mediated by the figure of Saint Ignatius of Loyola.
-Von Balthasar would later write of Loyola, "I did not choose him; he set me ablaze like a bolt of lightning."
-On November 18, 1929, von Balthasar entered the Society of Jesus in south Germany, not long after the death of his mother.
+I needed only to "leave everything and follow," without making plans, without wishes or ideas: I needed only to stand there and wait and see what I would be used for—and so it happened.He understood this experience as having been mediated by the figure of Ignatius of Loyola.
+Balthasar would later write of Loyola, "I did not choose him; he set me ablaze like a bolt of lightning."
+On November 18, 1929, Balthasar entered the Society of Jesus in south Germany, not long after the death of his mother.
 At that time, Jesuit work and ministry was prohibited in Switzerland by constitutional law.